johnnysee/johnnysee/README.md

 # Johnny See
-My name is Johnny See and I am a self-taught Full-Stack Developer who love to code.
-I have a huge interest in JavaScript and frameworks like React.
+My name is Johnny See.
+I am attending Craft Academy's Full Stack Web Developer Bootcamp with expected graduation Nov 20, 2021.

+I am open for opportunities by the end of this year.
+Looking forward to connect with you!

+I love to code!

 ## Skills and Experience
 * ⚛️ React
 * 💻 JavaScript / HTML5 / CSS3
+* Ruby

 ## Examples of Work
 <img src="" width="240" />